EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 Even playing it a bit though I still find I am crashing repeatedly into the ground.
 Maybe there is some more tuning that can be done to the input to make that less frequent?

 But what to do with these kite flying skills?
 I added balloons very much like my game **Glider** that you try to cut the string from.
-And like *Joust*, if you dilly-dally too long, just enjoying the kite flying weather an "oriental" dragon appears in the sky to fire a bolt of energy at your kite.
+And like *Joust*, if you dilly-dally too long, just enjoying the kite flying weather, an "oriental" dragon appears in the sky to fire a bolt of energy at your kite.

 <p align="center">
 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/55b453fb65957528d873e7a3a5ec1795dcfb65ce/Images/East_Winds_Sprites.png">